kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

                             VM name to delete from Node
     --disable             Disable Node provided in --node
     --enable              Enable Node provided in --node
-    --clean-slaves        Delete reported and notificated tasks from slaves -ec, --enable-clean   Enable delete tasks from nodes, also will remove tasks submited by humands and not dist
+    --clean-workers        Delete reported and notificated tasks from workers -ec, --enable-clean   Enable delete tasks from nodes, also will remove tasks submited by humands and not dist
     -fr FORCE_REPORTED, --force-reported FORCE_REPORTED